heldtogether/slab-features/readme.md

 # Slab Features

 The Slab Features component.
-Feature toggles are a main tenant of Continuous Integration.
+Feature toggles are a main tenet of Continuous Integration.
 Slab Features allows you to easily turn parts of your app on and off by providing configuration at runtime.

 ## Configuration